Gurobi/gurobi-optimods/docs/source/usage.rst

 Finally, we welcome contributions of new Mods, bug fixes and new features for existing Mods, and improvements to the documentation.
-This is intended to be a community project that grows over time to handle a wide range of optimization use-cases across many different fields.
+This is intended to be a community project that grows over time to handle a wide range of optimization use cases across many different fields.
 See :doc:`contributing` for more details.